 6. Need for increased cyber/data due diligence

-Telehealth exacerbates these risks and places greater responsibility on healthcare providers to ensure third-party teleconferencing platforms are secure, and that patient data — including data in-transit — is protected.
+Greater responsibility will be placed on healthcare providers to ensure third-party teleconferencing platforms are secure, and that patient data — including data in transit — is protected.